 - Book Completion: The day your student finishes reading a book, make it a celebration!
 Present the book with praise and a personal note in the interior.
 Invite your student to suggest what you should write.
 After the note, sign your name and add the date to help make this day memorable.

-- Bookmark Data: The day your student finishes reading a book, its bookmark will be deposited in the folder marked “Used Bookmarks”.
-Please take a few minutes to first follow the website address (in red type) to input the bookmark data before filing the bookmark.
-We use this data to track which book titles are most engaging, and to circle back to the schools to track literacy gains.
+- Bookmark Data: The day your student finishes reading a book, please follow the guidance or instructions from your community partner/non-profit for entering the bookmark data.
+If you are inputting the data, take a few minutes to follow the website address (in red type) to do so.
+Then file the bookmark in the folder marked “Used Bookmarks.”
+We use the data to track which book titles are most engaging and the hours of support for each student.

 Reading with Your Student: